fedora-riscv/releng/docs/source/sop_adding_side_build_targets.rst

     koji remove-target epel6-xfce48

 to merge builds across edit mass-tag.py in the releng git repo and run it.
+Paste the output from mass-tag.py into pagure releng ticket to show what packages got merged and what packages needs rebuiding to the people who are working on the buildroot.

 Tags are ``never`` removed.